-If you want to reduce the amount of microplastics flowing into waterways from your load of laundry, you can use a product like the GuppyFriend bag.
-You add your clothes made from synthetic materials into the bag, seal it up, and then the hem of the bag catches the microfibers.
+If you want to reduce the amount of microplastics flowing into waterways from your load of laundry, you can use a product like the Cora ball, which catches the microfibers during the cycle.

 Switching to a greener laundry detergent can also help send cleaner gray water out of your home, with the bonus of not leaving chemical residue on your clothing.
-Environmentally-friendly options like Dropps and EcoNuts are popular.
+An environmentally-friendly option like Dropps is a great pick.
 You can also check out the Environmental Working Group’s laundry guide for environmental ratings of nearly 1,000 different laundry products.

-8) Use Your Car & Other Transportation Strategically
+8. Use Your Car and Other Transportation Strategically

 Driving is part of daily life for many people.
 We all know that driving less is a worthy goal to strive for, but if you live in a far-flung suburb or another lower-density area, driving becomes a requirement because of a lack of speedy public transportation options.